 About Your Records

 Upper Valley Medical Center (UVMC) Medical Records/Health Information Management Services Department keeps medical records for 10 years after the patient’s visit.
+Maternity, minors, newborn and psych records will be maintained for 10 years after the patient's date of service.
 These records include:

 - Your health history (what you tell the health care providers about your past and present health status)